• Features

 Customer acquisition strategies: Rachel Riley London logo in handwritten script, surrounded by small star illustrations, with LONDON in uppercase letters below.

-• Abandonment flows and order confirmations
+• Cart abandonment workflows and order confirmations

 Image via Omnisend